 The organization of this paper is as follows.
-In Sec.~\ref{sec:review_de Sitter2}, we study thermal property of two-dimensional de Sitter space with respect to the Bunch-Davies vacuum and a quantum state.
-In Sec.~\ref{sec:JT}, we study thermal property of de Sitter space by embedding de Sitter space in the semiclassically quantized Jackiw-Teitelboim model.
+In Sec.~\ref{sec:review_de Sitter2}, we will calculate the proper temperature of de Sitter space by using the renormalized stress tensor from the one-loop Polyakov effective action of free scalar fields and obtain the vanishing proper temperature in the Bunch-Davies vacuum by using the modified Stefan-Boltzmann law.
+In Sec.~\ref{sec:JT}, we will revisit thermal property of de Sitter space by embedding de Sitter space in the semiclassically quantized Jackiw-Teitelboim model, and obtain the same result as that of Sec.~\ref{sec:JT}: the proper temperature in the Bunch-Davies vacuum vanishes.
+Of course, in case of de Sitter non-invariant quantum states de Sitter space can be made thermally exited; however, a naked singularity appears.
 Finally, conclusion and discussion will be given in Sec.~\ref{sec:conclusion}.